Happy 2021 – Web crawling only gives you YouTube first, last, and always.

 Apparently, the concept of self-hosting videos is alien and/or foreign to most understandably.
 But also bitterly sad at the same time.

 Now, a blog is supposed to help its readers.
 After all, if you’ve read this far you almost deserve a possible solution.
 Lights at the end of the tunnel as it were.
 To people like us, this is a lot of doom and gloom.
 But the reality comes down to how you feel politically about YouTube and the internet ecosystem that surrounds it.

-For example, if your willing to be a bit of a conformist the best solution is to use them both!
+For example, if you are willing to be a bit of a conformist the best solution is to use them both!
 Have a website that you promote at the end of each of your videos with a blog entry going to your YouTube!
 However!
-Also encoding your own videos and attaching them to the blog as a backup like how we’re doing it!
+Also, encode your own videos and attach them to the blog as a backup like how we’re doing it!

 We acknowledge that we are a small website.
 Thus, it would be very easy for the big search engines to overlook us hosting our own videos.
 Or, perhaps they simply do not want us small-timers ‘poisoning the well’ as it were.

 When you start going from search engine to search engine.
 It becomes evident.
 Unless you’re a major media outlet or Google, or you’ve been around since the dawn of time like Vimeo. you’re not getting any traction to your videos.
 Period.
 Independent hosting like what we are doing can’t even turn to projects like PeerTube because as discovered with Mastodon a decentralized network does not play nice with us a centralized network.
 In order to be acknowledged on PeerTube, we must join PeerTube and participate in their network.
 If it behaved more like Tor/Onion networks it would be acceptable.

 Unfortunately, that is not the case.
 As that too is subject to community-based censorship.
 Federated level fragmentation is discussed in this blog entry.
 So ultimately you will never see the whole picture with a service such as PeerTube.
 Perhaps that is also by design.